Groundhog Day: a situation in which a series of unwelcome or tedious events appear to be recurring in exactly the same way.

 - Fee: (reported) £31.4m

-The 24-year-old was far from a household name in the early stages of his career, but that all changed at the 2018 World Cup.
+The 26-year-old was far from a household name in the early stages of his career, but that all changed at the 2018 World Cup.

 Pavard starred for France as Les Bleus claimed the trophy in Russia and his sumptuous strike against Argentina won Goal of the Tournament.
 The Frenchman’s move to Bayern was confirmed towards the end of the 2018/19 campaign and since his move, Pavard has slotted in seamlessly at right-back — though he can also play centre-back.

 7. Michael Ballack